njsiva/control-button-board/README.md

 ## Overview

 The Control Button Board LV2 Plugin is a custom plugin designed to handle multiple pairs of toggle switches with associated control voltage (CV) outputs.
-This plugin is designed specifically for use with MOD Devices, allowing users to control effect toggle switches with an external MIDI controller (for instance) as well as a hardware button at the same time.
+This plugin is designed specifically for use with MOD Devices, allowing users to control effect toggle switches with an external MIDI controller (for instance) as well as a hardware button at the same time. *Currently only tested on a MOD Duo X.*

 ## Features